Wania-Alam/Wania-Alam/README.md

 ## 🌱 Fun Facts About Me:
 - I’m a tea aficionado and love exploring different tea flavors 🍵.
--I have a knack for solving puzzles and brain teasers 🧩.
+- I have a knack for solving puzzles and brain teasers 🧩.
 - I’m a fan of sci-fi movies and novels 🚀.

 ## 🚀 Looking Ahead: